lornevgreen/CloudBank-V2/README.md

 6. AMOUNT (Amount of CloudCoin to be sent )
 7. SIGNED BY ( Who is sending the CloudCoins )
 8. YOUR EMAIL ( Senders Email )
-9. YOUR OTHER CONTACT INFO ( Other information that can be included to for contact )
+9. YOUR OTHER CONTACT INFO  (Other information that can be included too, for the contact )
 10. DAYS EXPIRES AFTER (Number of days the check will expire after it is written)

 ### Pending
-This holds all checks that have been sent but have not been cashed yet.
+This holds all the checks that have been sent but have not been cashed yet.
 Once they are cashed, they are deleted from pending and moved to  Paid.
 Payments in pending can be marked Cancel.
-If they are marked Cancel the money will be put back in the bank.
+If they are marked Cancel, the money will be put back into the bank.
 Records will be checked for Cancel once each day.
 If they are marked as Hold.
 The check cashing service will not be allowed to give the user money until the status is changed to Pending.
 1. STATUS (Pending, Hold or Cancel)
 2. PAY TO THE ORDER OF ( Payee Name )
 3. SEND TO EMAIL ( Payee Email )
 4. ACCOUNT NUMBER OR MEMO
 5. DATE MOVED TO PENDING ( Day that the check was moved to pending )
-6. AMOUNT (Amount of CloudCoin to be sent )
+6. AMOUNT (Amount of CloudCoins to be sent )
 7. SIGNED BY ( Who is sending the CloudCoins )
 8. YOUR EMAIL ( Senders Email )
-9. YOUR OTHER CONTACT INFO ( Other information that can be included to for contact )
+9. YOUR OTHER CONTACT INFO  ( Other information that can be included too, for the contact )
 10. DAYS EXPIRES AFTER (Number of days the check will expire after it is written)

 ### Completed